BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof.md

 │       └─< 0x000008c7      ebf7           goto 0x8c0
 {{< /highlight >}}

-> `wx` writes hexadecimal values (five times 90 in this case) at the specified address.
+> `wao nop` assembles the nop opcode (which is `90` in hexadecimal) and writes it as many times as needed to overwrite the entire destination opcode.
-> 90 is the opcode for `nop` assembly instruction.
-Nop means "**N**o **OP**eration".
+> Nop means "**N**o **OP**eration".

 Once we have patched them, we could continue checking the protections of the binary.
-This can be done through [checksec](https://raw.githubusercontent.com/slimm609/checksec.sh/master/checksec) script or with r2 itself.
+This can be done through [checksec](https://raw.githubusercontent.com/slimm609/checksec.sh/master/checksec) script or with the r2 suite itself.

 <table class="hmg">
     <tr>